Guayaquil, Ecuador. Where to visit on a stopover.

-You can’t fly directly to the Galápagos Islands but have a choice of 2 cities in Ecuador which will get you there on an internal flight, Guayaquil and Quito.
+You can’t fly directly to the Galápagos Islands, but you have a choice of 2 cities in Ecuador, which will get you there on an internal flight: Guayaquil and Quito.
 Even if you choose Quito, your plane will still stop in Guayaquil on its way.
-We chose Guayaquil (pronounced wirekeel) for a couple of reasons; the first being that flights were slightly cheaper and the second because at the time of our visit there were reports of hospital overcrowding due to covid-19 and higher cases in Quito.
-From reading reviews Quito is the more interesting of the two places, at 2,850 metres altitude, however we had some fun in Guayaquil so felt it warranted a post of its own.
-We spend a total of 4 nights there both before and after visiting the islands
+We chose Guayaquil (pronounced wirekeel) for a couple of reasons; the first being that flights were slightly cheaper, and the second because at the time of our visit.
+There were reports of hospital overcrowding due to COVID-19 and higher cases in Quito.
+From reading reviews, Quito is the more interesting of the two places, at 2,850 metres altitude, we had some fun in Guayaquil, so felt it warranted a post of its own.
+We spent a total of 4 nights there, both before and after visiting the islands

 Malecon 2000

-This is the name of given to the boardwalk which overlooks the Guayas River in Guayaquil.
-It is 2.5km long and has museums, gardens, a fairground, restaurants, a shopping mall and childrens attractions along the way.
-From everything we read this was the main point of interest in Guayaquil.
-We visited here on one very busy Tuesday which turned out to be ‘Children’s Day’ hence the amount of people.
+This is the name given to the boardwalk which overlooks the Guayas River in Guayaquil.
+It is 2.5km long and has museums, gardens, a fairground, restaurants, a shopping mall and children’s attractions along the way.
+From everything we read, this was the main point of interest in Guayaquil.
+We visited here on one very busy Tuesday, which turned out to be ‘Children’s Day’, hence the high number of people.

 La Perla

-This perhaps the biggest attraction along the Malecon, a big wheel which is the highest in the whole of South America at 57 metres high.
-Of course it would be wrong not to have a go on it.
-For the bargain price of $3.50 each we hopped on and did a circuit on the wheel.
-The London eye it is not but it still gave us great views across the River and the city.
-This is especially nice if you do it around sunset as you can catch the sun setting over the moutains as we did.
-Unfortunately the skies were a little dull on the day so the photos don’t really do it justice.
+This is perhaps the biggest attraction along the Malecon, a big wheel which is the highest in the whole of South America at 57 metres high.
+Of course, it would be wrong not to have a go on it.
+For the bargain price of $3.50 each, we hopped on and did a circuit on the wheel.
+The London Eye it is not, but it still gave us great views across the River and the city.
+This is especially nice if you do it around sunset, as you can catch the sun setting over the mountains as we did.
+Unfortunately, the skies were a little dull on the day, so the photos don’t really do it justice.

 Santa Ana Hill